Cast Down Your Bucket

-During their visit to Booker T. Washington National Monument, students explore the Southern plight from the 1880s through the turn of the 20th-century as African American struggled, fought and even died for the right to vote.
+During their visit to Booker T. Washington National Monument, students explore the Southern plight from the end of the American Civil War through the turn of the 20th-century as African Americans struggled, fought and even died for the right to vote.
 Students analyze the politics and commercial industries of the South, examine the speeches and papers of Washington and other leaders of the era and debate the economic and social philosophy of Booker T. Washington.
 While analyzing, describing and discussing the climate of the post-Reconstruction South, students discover that drive and determination can change a nation.

 Did You Know?

 Booker T. Washington was born a slave on the farm of James and Elizabeth Burroughs on April 5, 1856.